 - drooping of one side of the face or uneven smile

-If you or someone else is having a stroke, call 911 immediately.
+If you or someone else is having a stroke, call 911 or your local emergency services immediately.
 Prompt treatment is vital to recovering from a stroke.
 Early treatment can reduce the risk of long-term complications.

-Guillain-Barré syndrome is a rare autoimmune disorder in which your immune system attacks your nerves, causing tingling and weakness that usually begins in the feet and legs.
-The weakness can spread quickly and eventually paralyze the whole body if not treated right away.
+Guillain-Barré syndrome (GBS) is a rare autoimmune disorder in which your immune system attacks your nerves, causing tingling and weakness that usually begins in the feet and legs.
+The weakness can spread quickly and eventually paralyze your whole body if not treated right away.

 - prickling or pins and needles sensations in your wrists, fingers, ankles, and toes

 - problems controlling your bladder or bowels